 Hoboken’s charm may start with the breathtaking waterfront, but it’s spread across the entire city.
 The main drag, Washington Street, is lined with small boutiques and family-owned restaurants.
 Try local favorites like brunch at Amanda’s or dinner at The Cuban for a taste of the vibrant flavors this community has to offer.

 And the attractions don’t stop there.
 For art lovers, Hoboken boasts everything from Artist Studio tours to the Barsky Gallery, which champions local contemporary art.
-History buffs can take a spin through the Hoboken Historical Museum or the Hoboken Fire Department Museum, while photographers can snap away with unparalleled Manhattan vantage points everywhere from Pier A Park to Castle Point Lookout.
+History buffs can take a spin through the Hoboken Historical Museum or the Hoboken Fire Department Museum, while photographers can snap away with unparalleled Manhattan vantage points everywhere from Pier A Park, Pier C, and all the way to Castle Point Lookout.

 Not sure where to start?
 Try our hand-crafted Hoboken walking tour, which offers a self-guided stroll through this historic gem.
 To access the Hoboken walking tour, text “Hudson” to 56512 or follow this link.
 We also have our half-day “A Walk in Sinatra’s Shoes” self-guided tour, so you can pay homage to Hoboken-born music star Frank Sinatra.